khulnasoft/techinfra/README.md

 **Hey, there!**

-**I’m Christian, and I’m passionate about creating educational tech content for IT Pros and Homelab nerds.**
+**KhulnaSoft, Our passionate about creating educational tech content for IT Pros and Homelab nerds.**

 This Repository **boilerplates** is my personal knowledge-base.
 Here you'll find code-snippets, technical documentation, and command reference for various tools, and technologies.

 > :warning: Be aware, products can change over time.
-I do my best to keep up with the latest changes and releases, but please understand that this won’t always be the case.
+We do our best to keep up with the latest changes and releases, but please understand that this won’t always be the case.

 ## Contribution